-Prerequisite(s): Placement through multiple-measures assessment process or ESL 216B or ESOL 273B
+4 units, 4 hours lecture (GR or P/NP) Prerequisite(s): Placement through multiple-measures assessment process or ESL 216B or ESOL 273B Non-degree applicable

 Advanced level of English grammar: Expanding, refining and applying the complex grammar skills used in academic writing, reading, listening and speaking.
 Not open for credit to students who have completed or are currently enrolled in ESL 217A.
 4930.87